Maps and Plats are recorded surveys that are maintained in the Office of the Register of Deeds. These records are available in our e-vault

 - Condominium Plans are governed by G.S.
 47C-2-109 and have their own requirements.
 These are plans of buildings rather than a land area, and will have been prepared by an architect or engineer, not a registered land surveyor.
 Although condominium plans are not expressly exempted from review officer certification, they are part of a separate statutory scheme and appear not to be subject to the general plat recording rules.

 - Must be on a material that is reproducible such as mylar film, cloth, linen or other permanent material.

 - No larger than 21" x 30" or smaller than 8 ½ 2" by 11" with 1-1/2" border on all sides.

 A plat prepared by a registered land surveyor, but not registered before the surveyor’s death, may be filed “for preservation” provided that the Review Officer first certifies that the plat meets this exception.
 G.S.
 47-30(h).

-To Obtain a Tax Map, Pin Map, Topo Map or Aerial Map
+To Obtain a Tax, Pin, Topography, or Aerial Map

 Map Size Requirements for Other NC Counties